jentery/429b/assessment.md

 ## Grading Rubric for Essays

-A+: The content exceeds the expectations of the prompt.
+A+: The content exceeds expectations of the prompt.
 It is incredibly focused and coherently integrates examples with explanations or analysis.
 It demonstrates awareness of its own limitations or implications, and it considers multiple perspectives when appropriate.
 It reflects in-depth engagement with the selected text, and the argument is incredibly persuasive.

-A- through A+: The content exceeds the expectations of the prompt.
+A- through A: The content exceeds expectations of the prompt.
 It is focused and coherently integrates examples with explanations or analysis.
 It demonstrates awareness of its own limitations or implications, and it considers multiple perspectives when appropriate.
 It reflects in-depth engagement with the selected text, and the argument is persuasive.

-B- through B+: The content meets the expectations of the prompt.
+B- through B+: The content meets expectations of the prompt.
 It is focused and coherently integrates examples with explanations or analysis.
 It demonstrates some awareness of its own limitations or implications, and it considers multiple perspectives when appropriate.
 It reflects engagement with the selected text, and the argument is sound.

 C or C+: The content meets some expectations of the prompt.
 It is somewhat focused and integrates some examples with explanations or analysis.
 It demonstrates minimal awareness of its own limitations or implications, and it considers few perspectives.
 It reflects engagement with the selected text; however, the argument is not sound.